Excessive yawning can be embarrassing if you have to frequently yawn in important settings, such as at the office, in a meeting, or with loved ones.

 - Free online anxiety tests to screen for anxiety.
 Two minute tests with instant results.
 Such as:

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and coaching/therapy for problematic anxiety and its symptoms, including excessive yawning.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including the Excessive Yawning anxiety symptom.